dmbarbour/Sirea/README.md

             LnkProd :: Lnk x -> Lnk y -> Lnk (x :&: y)
             LnkSum  :: Lnk x -> Lnk y -> Lnk (x :|: y)

-The `Lnk` type can carry `LnkUp` values for each concrete signal, and can also carry multiple concrete signals in case of `(x :&: y)` or `(x :|: y)`.
+The `Lnk` type can carry `LnkUp` values for each concrete signal, including multiple concrete signals in case of `(x :&: y)` or `(x :|: y)`.
 The `LnkDead` indicates dead code on output, which can help optimize by eliminating cases where a resource is query-only.
-Some `IO` is allowed during construction, though it is intended for resource management and signal caching (no semantic state, no observable effects).
+Some `IO` is allowed during construction, but should not have any observable effects: it's purpose is to prepare caches necessary for maintaining the link.

 Type `B` is the concrete, primitive behavior type implemented by Sirea.
 Type `B` is inconvenient to use directly because it is unclear where resources would be represented other than the Haskell global space, which would be problematic.
 Sirea provides a higher level behavior type `BCX` to mitigate this by reifying a toplevel context object `PCX`.
 Operations such as `bcross` depend on the `PCX` value to track partition threads and mailboxes.
 The Sirea application behavior is of type `BCX`, with Sirea supplying the initial `PCX`.